buzzfeed/design/product-design-roles.md

 Familiarity with information architecture, multi-step and cross-platform flows.
 Consistently considers the holistic user experience and potential states (errors, successes, dead-ends) in the features they work on.
 Puts themselves in the shoes of the end-user and advocates that point of view to their Squad and the Product Design team.

 *Product Designer*
+Demonstrates **proficiency** with information architecture, multi-step and cross-platform flows.
+Consistently considers the holistic user experience and potential states (errors, successes, dead-ends) in the **products** they work on.
+Puts themselves in the shoes of the end-user and advocates that point of view to their Squad and the Product Design team.

 *Senior Product Designer*